Umuwa, South Australia: Utilities

 Unlike other settlements that must rely on non-renewable energy, in September 2003 work was completed at Umuwa for a solar power station which was expected to save 140,000 litres of diesel and 510 tonnes of Greenhouse emissions each year.
 In 2004 the facility was described as a field of 10 solar concentrators, each fourteen metres in diameter and each generating 20 kilowatts of electricity.
 Its total generating capacity was 200 kilowatts and the facility was expected to have a life of 30 years.
 The solar concentrators were parabolic dishes designed and constructed by Solar Systems (which was acquired by Silex Systems circa 2010).

 The farm was taken offline in 2005.

 On 20 August 2008, the facility was reactivated after a substantial upgrade.
 The field of refurbished concentrators was now capable of generating 715 megawatt hours of electricity annually, more than double its previous capacity (335 megawatt hours).

 As of 4 February 2011, the solar farm had reportedly not been working for more than a year.
 On 30 June 2011, the South Australian Government confirmed that the sun farm was "currently not operational" and that it would be "mothballed".
 In August 2020, the government proposed to save a million litres of diesel by installing three megawatts of solar photovoltaic panels and one megawatt of battery storage to deliver 4.4 gigawatt hours of electricity per year, about 40 percent of the total power required.
 This third solar power farm was under construction as of April 2021.

-The central power house at Umuwa supplies a 33kV electricity distribution network across the Anangu Pitjantjatjara Yankunytjatjara lands.
-As well as Umuwa, it supplies electricity to Amata, Iwantja, Kaltjiti, Mimili, Pukatja, Yunyarinyi and Watinuma up to 170 km away.
+The central powerhouse at Umuwa supplies a 33 kV electricity distribution network across the APY lands.
+As well as Umuwa, it supplies electricity to Amata, Iwantja, Kaltjiti, Mimili, Pukatja, Yunyarinyi, and Watinuma up to 170 km away.